-We are mindful that staff may be victims or perpetrators and we signpost to local and national services by displaying posters in staff areas and through email.
+We are mindful that staff may be victims or perpetrators and we signpost to local and national services in school and staff toilets.

 This school is taking part in Operation Encompass.
 Where we receive information, the next day, if police have been called out to a domestic abuse incident and any of our pupils were present.
 The purpose of this information sharing is to make the next day better for the child.